andlo/mycroft-skills-list-gitbook/skills/anki-interface-skill.timo-a.md

 ---
-description: Control the flashcard program anki with your voice
+description: 'Control the flashcard program anki with your voice'
 ---

 ### _anki-interface-skill.timo-a_